mshyu24/384-well-data-format/README.md

 (modify the script if you are repurposing for other data, this was written for thermal stability) Well Position should be in letter number format (e.g. A1, B2, etc)

+## Processing details
+Designed for thermal shift, normalizes each well to its max and min reading (reading-min)/(max-min)

-Output file should be an empty excel file, saved with a name
+Output files should be empty excel files, saved with names

 Put both files in the same folder as the python script and you're good to run!